Updated on: October 2, 2025

 10. ESET — Best for Anti-Theft Protection

 ESET provides an advanced anti-malware engine and excellent anti-theft protection for Windows.
 Its malware scanner uses advanced heuristics to catch zero-day malware threats and scored near-perfect detection rates in all my tests.
+Despite this high level of protection, I found ESET to have a very low system impact — it ran smoothly in the background without slowing down my Windows devices.

 ESET also has: